 Did you know dusty leaves can prevent your plant from absorbing light and other minerals?
 Now that you know, let us introduce you to the Plant & Leaf Cleaning Compound from Cyber Clean.
 You can keep your leaves dust- and particle-free so your beautiful greenery can absorb everything it needs to stay happy and healthy.

-Even though you’re stuck inside, you don’t have to feel gloomy.
+If you’re feeling cooped-up inside, adding some plants can help keep gloom at bay.
 Indoor gardening might lack the same sunshine, but it’s a great place to experiment with your planting creativity.
 Tell us what you come up with in the comments!